Table of Contents

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 12.3, which indicates an improperly processed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually merchant error or friendly fraud.
 Merchants who believe they have received an invalid chargeback under reason code 12.3 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 12.3 falls under the “Processing Errors” category.
 The shorthand description is “Incorrect Currency.”
-The use of this reason code means that the transaction specified a different currency type than what was actually processed by Visa, or that Dynamic Currency Conversion was used and the cardholder is claiming that they were not advised about the use of Dynamic Currency Conversion or did not agree to it.
+This code indicates the transaction specified a different currency type than what was actually processed by Visa, or that Dynamic Currency Conversion was used without cardholder consent.

 Dealing with international currencies can be challenging, especially for smaller merchants who aren’t used to it.
 Dynamic Currency Conversion can be a convenient solution, but it does not always provide the optimal conversion rates for the cardholder.